Concept for a food ordering website

 Nina is a passionate graphic designer.
 She takes the children to school and picks them up in the afternoon after work.
 She likes to spend her free time with her children on the playground.
-She and her husband love to cook, but often don't have the time.
-Everyone in the family has their own preferences and favorite dishes, which makes cooking sometimes difficult.
+She and her husband love to cook but often don't have the time.
+Everyone in the family has their preferences and favorite dishes, which sometimes makes cooking tricky.

-As a busy mother of two kids and food lover
+As a busy mother of two kids and a food lover

-so that I can quickly order the right meal for each family member.
+so that I can quickly order the proper meal for each family member.

 Occupation: Project Manager

 Milad lives with his girlfriend and their dog in Düsseldorf.
-He doesn’t really plan meals.
-Sometimes his girlfriend plans the diner.
-Both are not very keen on cooking, but they like to enjoy good food.
-When they come home from work, they both like to chill on their couch and order food online.
+He doesn’t plan meals, and sometimes his girlfriend plans dinner.
+Both are not very keen on cooking, but they enjoy good food.
+They both like to chill on their couch and order food online when they leave work.